static-dev/spike/readme.md

 ## Usage

 Spike can operate through either a javascript API or a CLI interface.
-We'll break them both down below.
+This project is just the command line interface, for more information on the js api, check out [spike-core](/static-dev/spike-core).

 ### Command Line Interface